Learn about what's happening in Oregon.

 On this page:

-Local counties working to create public health adaptation plans
+Local counties create public health adaptation plans

 - Understand projected local and state-level impacts from climate change